yewstack/yew/website/docs/advanced-topics/server-side-rendering.md

 Whilst it's possible to use Struct Components with server-side rendering in hydration, the components will be created in a different order than they are directly rendered on the client-side.
-The render function will be called multiple times before the rendered function will be called and the component will start receiving messages immediately after the `view()` function is called after the first time.
+The view function will be called multiple times before the rendered function will be called and the component will start receiving messages immediately after the `view()` function is called after the first time.
 At that time, the DOM may not